ceiaram/Golang-Web-Crawler/README.txt

 URL Structure: Review the URL structure for clarity and SEO-friendliness.
 Use descriptive URLs with relevant keywords.

-Duplicate Content: Identify any duplicate content issues on your website and take steps to resolve them.
+Redirection: Identify URL redirection and optimize to direct to one site

 Page Loading Speed: Evaluate the page loading speed of different pages and identify opportunities for optimization.